AdobeDocs/genstudio.en/help/user-guide/content/manage-assets.md

 ![Assets view with search on dog](../../assets/content-assets.png)

-### Asset location
+### Assets location

 By default, assets that you add to [!DNL Content] through the [!DNL Create] process or through upload are stored in the `GenStudio assets` repository.
 The `GenStudio assets` repository is a read-write repository in GenStudio for Performance Marketers.
 This means that you can save, edit, and delete assets in the `GenStudio assets` repository.

-The **[!UICONTROL Location]** list above the gallery on the right side allows you to select from connected Adobe Experience Manager (AEM) Content Hub repositories.
+The **[!UICONTROL Location]** list above the gallery on the right side allows you to select from connected Adobe Experience Manager (AEM) [!DNL Content Hub] repositories.
 When you select an AEM repository, the gallery shows an inventory of assets from that repository, allowing you to leverage approved assets from these repositories as inputs for content creation.
-The filter options change to reflect the categories configured in Content Hub.
+The filter options change to reflect the categories configured in [!DNL Content Hub].

 The AEM repository is read-only, which means you cannot save drafts, new assets, or metadata to the AEM repository.
 All drafts and final updates for assets, experiences, and templates save to the `GenStudio assets` repository with new [system metadata](asset-details.md#system-metadata).

-See [Connect an AEM repository](connect-aem-repo.md) for guidance on adding your AEM Content Hub repository to GenStudio for Performance Marketers.
+See [Connect an AEM repository](connect-aem-repo.md) for guidance on adding your AEM [!DNL Content Hub] repository to GenStudio for Performance Marketers.

-## Asset management
+## Assets management

 In [!UICONTROL Content], Performance Marketers can easily store, retrieve, and manage their digital assets.
 By leveraging both the `GenStudio assets` repository and AEM repositories, users can ensure that their assets are well-organized and accessible for various marketing campaigns.
 This multi-repository approach provides flexibility and control over asset usage across environments, ensuring that only approved and up-to-date assets are used in marketing efforts.